Editorial Guidelines issues

 Revealing aspects of their personalities may expose some vulnerable contributors to malicious gossip locally or public scrutiny of their character and behaviour in the media or on the internet, especially on social media.
 Such contributors could become psychologically vulnerable.
 Psychological assessment may be required to ensure they are robust enough to cope with any likely consequences of the experience.

 (See above: Assessing the Suitability of Vulnerable Contributors)

-(See above: Informed Consent for more detail)
+(See Social Media above for more detail)